coleifer/peewee/docs/peewee/asyncio.rst

    class User(db.Model):
        name = TextField()

-All queries must be executed through one of the async execution methods described below.
+Queries must be executed through an async execution method.
+This ensures that when blocking would occur, control is properly yielded to the event loop.
 The database context (``async with db``) acquires a connection from the pool and releases it on exit:

 .. code-block:: python